zbreit/Lyricalysis/README.md

 # Lyricalysis
-Code base for my AP statistics final project involving sentiment analysis of music across various genres, time periods, and albums
+An experiment in sentiment analysis of music across various genres, time periods, and albums

 ## Citations
 The `top100ByDecade.csv` file was sourced from the following research project: